bhdicaire/macSetup/README.md

 You’ve been there too — setting up a new computer can be an ad-hoc, manual, and time-consuming process.
 Especially if you have a *regular* MacBook, a developper workstation and a Mac Mini acting as your local file server.

+I wasn't happy with any of the automated setup that I came across.
+They were either overly complex or were missing features that I really wanted.

 I'm not a fan of upgrade or the migration assistant as too much scruff from previously tested applications get carry over.
 I prefer a clean slate, complexity is the enemy of security.

-I wasn't happy with any of the automated setup that I came across.
-They were either overly complex or were missing features that I really wanted.

-## Pre requisites
+## Installation

+I'm currently using [Sonoma](https://www.apple.com/ca/macos/sonoma/), older macOS versions may work.

 Ensure that you have identified _all_ the applications on your current Mac:
- * sources such as [homebrew](https://brew.sh), [Mac App Store](https://github.com/mas-cli/mas) or a downloaded installation file
+ * Download page or source such as [homebrew](https://brew.sh) or the [Mac App Store](https://github.com/mas-cli/mas)
- * licensed file and key – some applications require that you uninstall them or deallocate the licence first
+ * License key or file – some applications require that you uninstall them or deallocate the licence first
  * Backup your user preferences and settings using the backup playbook

-## Installation

-I'm currently using [Sonoma](https://www.apple.com/ca/macos/sonoma/), older macOS versions may work.

 1. Connect an ethernet adapter to accelerate the files transfer
 2. Boot the new Mac and answer a few questions:
-    A. Language: English
+    1. Language: English
-    B. Country: Canada
+    1. Country: Canada
-    C. Accessibility: _not now_
+    1. Accessibility: _not now_
-    D. Migration Assistant: _not now_
+    1. Migration Assistant: _not now_
 3. Sign-in with your apple ID and accept the iCloud Terms & Conditions
 4. Create a computer account
 5. Install the developer tools (xcode) by opening terminal and typing `git`, the user interface will prompt you to download and install the command line developer tools